kyoung-lee/kyoung-lee/README.md

 - 🔬 Specializing in **Medical AI**, **Deep Learning**, and **3D Medical Imaging**
 - 🧠 Working with **CT, MRI, and 3D reconstruction models**
 - 🐍 Primarily using **Python** & **PyTorch** for research
-- 💡 Interested in **computer vision, segmentation, and medical data processing**

 ---